jerichodon1998/chatapp-backend/src/real_time/README.md

 1. message_namespace - handles message events.
 For more information, check message_namespace README.md
 2. channel_namespace - handles channel server sent events (event listeners not yet(might not be) implemented)

+### To-do

+- [ ] Implement Conditional Types in CustomNamespace, also read more about generic types in Typescript